dschoeffm/ariadne/Readme.md

 Other programs relying on network connectivity, such as an SSH or routing daemon will continue working as normal.
 Packets destined to the router itself are re-injected into the kernel stack.
+Ariadne is designed to integrate itself into a preexisting ecosystem.

+### The Development View

+As the Internet is subject to constant change, existing solutions need to be reevaluated and adapted to fit new requirements.

+Ariadne enables developers to rely on a user space based framework, written in a solid and common language.
+Due to its design, new modules can be integrated into the system and pre-existing modules can be withdrawn or extended.

 ## Compilation

 In order to compile Ariadne, some dependencies need to be installed:
 * C++ compiler (see below)